emmanuelramasso/MIXMOD_SEQUENTIAL/README.md

 3. `GMMSEQ_test.m`: to test a GMMSEQ model on new data.

 Their use is illustrated with as many comments as possible in `main_test_simulated_data.m`.
+Some illustrations are provided with real data [2] in `main_test_real_data.m`.

 ## Reproduce the results of the paper

 Have a look in repository `tests`:
 - `main_test_simulated_data_withCriteres_v2.m` allows to focus on Section 1 of the tests.
 - `test_selection_models_GMMSEQ_via_histTau.m` allows to focus on Section 2 of the tests.
 Note that here you need your own features for this part.
-For information, you can reproduce results of [1] by using features provided in the Drive-link below.
+For information, you can reproduce results of [1] by using features provided in the Drive's link below.

-The set of .mat files available at the [repository link](https://drive.google.com/drive/folders/1hO_UegoLQTc0oDB8uRYsfLsKK94Gg7KM?usp=sharing) represent a set of features obtained from raw series of measurements in ORION-AE [2].
+The set of .mat files available at the [repository link](https://drive.google.com/drive/folders/1H413RxYu4ya7YMEgF_lTh_fHr7flvvOO?usp=sharing) represent a set of features obtained from raw series of measurements in ORION-AE [2].
 Features have been obtained by a method described in [1], in Section "Signal Processing" relying on [3].
 These features matrices (using variables "P3") allow to reproduce the figures of the paper.

 ## Cite

 If you make use of this code in your work, please refer to [1]:

 ```
-@article{gmmseq_acoustic_emission_2021,
+@article{1,
       title={Clustering acoustic emission data stream with sequentially appearing clusters using mixture models},
       author={Emmanuel Ramasso and Thierry Denoeux and Gael Chevallier},
       year={2021},